mannyrivera2010/todolist-py3-drf/README.md

  - User can own Lists, not visible to other users
  - Items shall have a Title, Description, State (New, Done)

+## For Developers
+This section should be helper for developers